max-hill/563-final-project/readme.md

 recombination rates, etc) in order evaluate the robustness of summary coalescent methods to violations of the "no intralocus recombination" assumption.

-For my project report and detailed instructions for reproducing my results, see [report.md](report.md).
+For my project report and detailed instructions for reproducing my results, see my [project report](report.md).
 To replicate those results, follow the step-by-step instructions in the section "reproducing the pipeline" below.

 For further information on the scripts used, see the [scripts readme](scripts/readme.md).

-For detailed description of the format and structure of the datafiles, the [data readme](data/readme.md).
-Datafiles are cotnained in the `data/` directory.
+For detailed description of the format and structure of the datafiles, see the [data readme](data/readme.md).
+Datafiles are contained in the `data/` directory.
 Plots are contained in the `analysis/` directory.

 ## Reproducing the pipeline